 The island of Hispaniola has four distinct ecoregions.

-Greater Antilles mangroves: in the south-central region of the island surrounds a chain of lakes and lagoons and is an element of the Flooded grasslands and savannas biome
+Greater Antilles mangroves: surrounds a chain of lakes and lagoons in the south-central region of the island and is an element of the Flooded grasslands and savannas biome

-Recent in-depth studies of satellite imagery and environmental analysis regarding forest classification conclude that Haiti actually has approximately 30% tree cover.
+Recent in-depth studies of satellite imagery and environmental analysis regarding forest classification conclude that Haiti has approximately 30% tree cover.
 The country has been significantly deforested over the last 50 years, resulting in the desertification of portions of the Haitian territory.